typiwo/library/README.md

 # library
 A web application that stores books.
-Built using HTML, CSS, and JavaScript
+Built using HTML, CSS, and JavaScript.